Signs and Symptoms of Anxiety Disorders

 - Rapid Gastric Emptying: This condition can cause a person to feel full early on in a meal and may also create the sensation that they are unable to breathe properly.
 Diarrhea may then be experienced after the meal and the person may get the sensation that their digestive system is emptying rapidly.
 It is advisable to avoid eating spicy food and not to drink large quantities of liquids during and immediately after meals.
 This will help with digesting food properly.

 - Heartburn, Indigestion, Diarrhea, and Constipation: These are very common anxiety disorder symptoms.
 The fight or flight anxiety response causes the system to divert blood away from certain body parts to the muscle tissue to provide them with the oxygen they require so that the body can prepare to defend itself.
 The digestive system is a part of the body where a lot of blood is used as blood is needed there to adsorb nutrients from digesting food.
 When blood is sent away from the stomach as a result of high anxiety levels, digestion then slows down causing the muscles around the stomach to become tight and knotted.
-This results in the above anxiety disorder symptoms, which can be effectively relieved by regular relaxation and exercise.
+This results in the above anxiety manifestations, which can be effectively relieved by regular relaxation and exercise.

 - Weird Dreams or Nightmares: Nightmares are harmless, yet all the same they can be very distressing.
 Dreams usually emulate what is going on in a person’s life but with a strange twist.
 When a person is content with life, their dreams usually reflect this and in fact, good dreams are often not remembered.
 On the other hand, when someone is in a state of anxiety they tend to have bad or twisted dreams.
 Don’t let nightmares bother you and don’t bother to think about them when you wake up.
 They mean nothing.

 - Perspiration: When in an anxious state, the body’s preparation for fight or flight causes it to release sweat to cool pending physical activity.
-Of course, this perspiration is harmless and is just the body’s natural response to anxiety.

 - Blanching or Paling of Skin: During anxiety, blood is diverted away from certain parts of the body to the muscles so it can prepare to protect itself.
 When this occurs the fine blood cells in the skin which provide its healthy pinkish texture, are deprived of blood and consequently the skin loses color and appears light and pale.
 Many people with generalized anxiety look pale almost always.
-As with all anxiety disorder symptoms, the skin paling is not a sign of any illness and the skin will return to its normal color once the anxiety disorder has been remedied.
+As with all anxiety disorder symptoms, this skin paling is not a sign of any illness and the skin will return to its normal color once the anxiety disorder has been remedied.

 - Shivering or Shaking: Just about everyone who is scared or nervous experiences shakiness, especially of the hands.
 This occurs because the muscles spasmodically contract, thereby creating friction between the body and muscle tissues.
 The friction causes heat and heightened body temperature.
-It is very normal to experience these anxiety disorder symptoms.
-They will go away when your anxiety begins to subside.

 - Tingling Feelings in Hands and Feet and Weakness in Arms: Anxiety causes an intense reaction that causes over-sensitivity of the central nervous system.
 Circulation and levels of carbon dioxide fluctuate and muscle tension is adapted to prepare the body for defensive mode.
-These anxiety disorder symptoms may feel quite bizarre but are quite normal and will go away.

 Read also: How to Deal with Anxiety: Basics and Beyond